 We investigate how lender default shocks impact corporate investment.
 Lenders with recent default experience write stricter loan contracts, especially to borrowers with pre-existing relationships, leading to a reduction in real investment for all borrowing firms.
-The decline in investment is not attributable to loan size, loan riskiness, borrower's agency costs, the lender-borrower relationship nexus, lender capitalization, or to borrower interest rate sensitivity but is more pronounced when lenders face a greater level of uncertainty about the investment opportunities.
-The evidence highlights the role of supply side frictions in corporate investment and how relationship banking may facilitate it as a channel.
+The decline in investment is more pronounced when agency problems with creditors like asset substitution and claim dilution are higher.
+Moreover, the decline in investment is not attributable to more frequent covenant violations or to market conditions.
+The evidence highlights the role of supply-side frictions through the asset side of lenders' balance sheets on corporate investment and how agency problems may act as mechanisms.

-Keywords: Creditor rights, Corporate investment policy, Financing frictions, Corporate defaults
+Keywords: Creditor rights, Corporate investment policy, Financing frictions, Asset Substitution, Claim Dilution

 JEL Classification: E22, G21, G31, G32, G33